feliux/mcdonalds/README.md

 # The Burguer Factory

-Note: This project uses multi-module workspaces, so each folder represents a microservice repository
+Note: This project uses multi-module workspaces, so each folder represents a microservice repository...

 e.g. Github